-According to a recent study from the Ponemon Institute, the rise of insider threats to data security has risen by 47% within only two years.
-Besides, these threats are causing organizations to spend more than 31% in addressing data hacking incidents than they did in 2018.
+According to a recent study from the Ponemon Institute, the rise of insider threats to data security have risen by 47% within only two years.
+Besides, these threats are causing organizations to spend more than 31% on addressing data hacking incidents than they did in 2018.
 So what can organizations do today to become proactive against threats to their data?
 To answer that, we need to understand the rising risks to data that could happen this year and, in the months, to come.

 In today’s world, data security is a people-centric problem.
 This is because people are at the heart of almost every data breach incident.
 This comprehensive and complex range of threats that your information is exposed to means it is crucial to create a people-centric security solution – one that comprehends how such problems take place and how to best avoid them or prevent them altogether.